 In January 2020, the IASB issued amendments to IAS 1, which clarify the criteria used to determine whether liabilities are classified as current or non-current.
-These amendments clarify that current or non-current classification is based on whether an entity has a right at the end of the reporting period to defer settlement of the liability for at least twelve months after the reporting period.
+These amendments clarify that current or non-current classification is based on whether the Organisation has a right at the end of the reporting period to defer settlement of the liability for at least twelve months after the reporting period.
 The amendments also clarify that 'settlement' includes the transfer of cash, goods, services, or equity instruments unless the obligation to transfer equity instruments arises from a conversion feature classified as an equity instrument separately from the liability component of a compound financial instrument.
 The amendments were originally effective for annual reporting periods beginning on or after 1 January 2022.
 However, in May 2020, the effective date was deferred to annual reporting periods beginning on or after 1 January 2023.

-The Organisation is currently assessing the impact of these new accounting standards and amendments.
-The Organisation does not believe that the amendments to IAS 1 will have a significant impact on the classification of its liabilities.
+The Organisation is currently assessing the possible impact of the new standard on its financial statements.
+The Organisation does not expect any other standards issued by the IASB, but not yet effective, to have a material impact on the financial statements.